rogertheriault/ugreen-docker-rsync-client/README.md

 Warning: Permanently added '10.10.99.42' (ED25519) to the list of known hosts.
 ```
 This will be accessible on the NAS in that `ssh-key` folder in a file named `known_hosts`

+**NOTE** If you change the IP address in the future, simply go into the (running) container and ssh as rsync to the new IP to get a prompt and add the host key to `known_hosts`

 11. If you're not quite ready, you can still list the rsync "modules" available (see the man page) with `rsync 10.10.99.42::` (use your Synology's IP, and add two colons)
 12. End the shell session in the container with `exit`, to drop back into your UGREEN.